Take a look here.

 No matter which option you select, OneUp will automatically check this feed for new posts once every 20 minutes.
 If OneUp finds a new post in the feed during each check, it will be published.

 Last, choose your preferred interval between posts if multiple posts are found during the same feed check.

 This is where you set how many minutes between posts you prefer if 2 or more posts come into the queue at once.

 Note: This is NOT how often OneUp will check for new posts.
-OneUp checks feeds for new posts once every 6 hours, and that can only be changed on a custom plan.
+OneUp checks feeds for new posts once every 20 minutes.

 For example, if you choose Queue up all posts now (up to the max) and it schedules the 10 most recent posts from your RSS feed, then this is the number of minutes between each of those 10 posts.

 If you want those 10 posts scheduled to post one per hour, you can choose 60 minutes.